wille-io/deno-srv/README.md

 - Add default response headers to all responses
 - ... and many more

+## For people interested in Deno's new sni callback
-## How to run the sni callback test
+### How to run the sni callback test
 - Use Deno with version >= v1.43.3
 - `deno run -A ./config.ts`
 - Finally visit https://localhost:8008/test.txt